Virginia jackknife accident attorneys

 - Malfunctioning auto parts

 - Excessive speeding

 - An inexperienced driver

 - Wet or icy roads

 No matter the reason for the jackknife, the end results can be devastating.
-Jackknife accidents often lead to catastrophic injuries, such as brain damage, spine injuries, and broken bones.
+Jackknife accidents often lead to catastrophic injuries and broken bones.
 They can also cause extreme property damage.
-When filing a claim for a trucking accident, you should always keep in mind what types of compensation you can be awarded if you win your case.
+When filing a claim for a trucking accident, always keep in mind what types of compensation you can be awarded if you win your case.

-There are two types of costs you can recover if you file a claim for a trucking accident.
-The first and more common are economic damages.
+You can recover two types of costs if you file a claim after a trucking accident.
+The first and more common is economic damages.
 This refers to things that have financially impacted your life, such as property damage, medical bills, and lost wages.
 This is usually what people assume they will receive when they file a claim.